Get the recipe here.

 Extra chocolate-y option: Chocolate chips and chopped walnuts

 Spicy option: 1/2 tsp cayenne and 1 tsp cinnamon

 Mocha option: 1 tsp ground espresso beans

-Mix flour, cocoa powder, sugar, Vega Essentials, sea salt and baking soda in a microwave-safe mug.
+Mix flour, cocoa powder, sugar, protein powder, sea salt and baking soda in a microwave-safe mug.